Writer/Surfer

 Cons: Expensive, style can be a bit sporty for some

 Unfortunately, unlike other Smith helmets, the Vantage did not allow for fitting a beanie underneath as easily.
 So, we’d recommend sizing up if you fall in this category.
 Overall, the design may be a bit too “sporty” looking for some.
-The Giro Owen Spherical fits the bill for riders and skiers looking for a more skate-inspired minimalist look.
+The Giro Owen Spherical fits the bill for riders looking for a more skate-inspired, minimalist look.
 For others looking for a similar style at a more wallet-friendly price point, the Glade Boundary is another top-tier option.
-It’s less plush on the interior, and has less generous airflow, but is adjustable, comfortable, and equipped with MIPS for $70 less than the Vantage.
+It’s less plush on the interior and has less generous airflow, but it’s adjustable, comfortable, and equipped with MIPS for $70 less than the Vantage.
 Read our full review of the Smith Vantage (Women’s version) here.

-CHECK PRICE ON REI CHECK PRICE ON Smith
+CHECK PRICE ON Backcountry CHECK PRICE ON Smith

 Smith Summit